Are you thinking of investing in a rental property in Florida?

 However, it’s important to note that having too many rental properties near your property may lead to a competition issue if you’re looking for renters during off-peak seasons.

 Ideally, you’ll want to find a neighborhood that has few rental properties but has a high demand for rentals and has good proximity to desirable amenities.
 That could mean tourist-friendly beach towns, proximity to popular amusement parks, large college or university areas, or something similar.
+Click here for a list of 8 great neighborhoods in the Orlando area.

 All of these factors will help you determine how much you can charge for rent and, ultimately, how great (or small) the return on your investment will be.